HenrikSamuelsson/pkb/docs/how-to/get-started-with-vscode.md

 ## Settings

-To view or change the settings in VS Code, press `cmd+,`
+To view or change the settings in VS Code, press `ctrl + ,` or navigate to setting via the cog wheel in the lower left corner.